 - Show your children the benefits of compromise and (amicable) negotiation.
 Seeing their parents resolve their disputes with respect and responsibility will go a long way to helping them heal.

 - Value the one-on-one time with your kids – you will have to get used to co-parenting separately, and it can be hard for children to get used to living in two different homes.
 Help the transition by giving them the love, attention, and space they need.

 If you need help with minimising the disruption to your family during separation, speak to one of the friendly family lawyers at Frances Lindsay & Co.
 Our family law team have offices in Maidenhead, Beaconsfield and London, and can talk you through the different options for separation, including mediation, arbitration, collaborative family law and traditional divorce.
-Let us take the weight off your shoulders and help you find a way to resolve your differences that suits your family’s needs.family law solicitor Beaconsfield, family law solicitor Maidenhead, family law solicitor Marlow, family law solicitor Thames Valley, family law solicitor Windsor
+Let us take the weight off your shoulders and help you find a way to resolve your differences that suits your family’s needs.Tags: family law solicitor Beaconsfield, family law solicitor Maidenhead, family law solicitor Marlow, family law solicitor Thames Valley, family law solicitor Windsor